cirqusde/google-calendar-sync/README.md

   ```
 - Run it with `npx -y @cirqusde/google-calendar-sync` (or even better: Add a cronjob to run it repeatedly)

+## Known caveats
+- Google calendar does not manage event reminders per event but instead manages them per event & user:
+  Multiple users that attend the same event can have different reminders, and a user can only manage its own reminders.
+  As the events are created by a service account, the service account can only change its own reminders, not yours.
+  All events created by the service account will have the default reminders for your calendar set.
+This might be fine for you with the default settings (10 mins before the event), but you also might want to remove the default reminder within your (work) calendar settings.

 ## Publish to npm
 - Bump version in `package.json`
 - Run `npm install`